 National History Day-Orange County.
 National History Day annually draws about 600,000 U.S. participants with contests at the district, county, state and national levels.
 Working individually or in teams, students in grades four through 12 conduct extensive research and develop elaborate projects, including original websites, papers, documentaries, performances and exhibits.
 This year’s theme is “Breaking Barriers in History.” ocde.us/EducationalServices/STEMandHumanities/History/Pages/History-Day.aspx

 Orange County Academic Pentathlon for grades seven and eight.
 The Academic Pentathlon is a five-event competition for grades six, seven and eight.
 Under the guidance of their coach, middle school teams tackle the fine arts, literature, math, science and social science and compete in the Super Quiz Relay.
 This event is for grades seven and eight. ocde.us/Pentathlon/Pages/default.aspx

 California Academic Decathlon.
 The winning teams from the Orange County Academic Decathlon will be joined in Sacramento by some elite squads from other counties for this state-level competition. academicdecathlon.org

 Gallaudet University’s Battle of the Books.
 Sponsored by Gallaudet University, this contest was created in 2012 to boost literacy, encourage critical thinking and promote sportsmanship for middle schoolers who are deaf and hard of hearing.
-The finals are typically in March, following local preliminary rounds in November and the playoffs in December. gallaudet.edu/youth-programs/battle-of-the-books
+The finals are typically in the spring, following local preliminary rounds in November and playoffs in December. gallaudet.edu/youth-programs/battle-of-the-books

 California Science & Engineering Fair.
 The final science fair of the academic year for students in grades six through 12 will take place at the California Science Center in Los Angeles. cssf.usc.edu